-In short the cryptocurrency is considered property in taxation purposes for tax purposes in the United States, and transactions that involve cryptocurrency could result in the loss or gain of capital and also income tax.
-It is important to consult with an expert in taxation and remain current with laws and regulations to ensure that you are in compliance.
+In essence, cryptocurrency is treated as property tax-wise for tax purposes in the United States, and transactions that involve cryptocurrency could result in capital gains or losses as well as income tax.
+It is crucial to speak with an experienced tax professional and keep up to date with the regulations and laws to ensure compliance.

 The information in this report are for informational purposes only and is not intended to be legal, financial or tax advice.
 The information provided in this report might not be suitable for all people or scenarios.
 Regulations, laws and policies surrounding cryptocurrency taxes are subject to change and can differ based on the location you live in.
 Your responsibility is to ensure compliance with all applicable laws and regulations.
 This document is not intended to replace professional legal or financial advice.
 You should seek advice from an experienced attorney or financial advisor prior to taking any tax-related decisions.